zeroluck/docs/sources/reference/configuration/asimba.md

 ## Base installation of Asimba SAML Proxy

-* Get the Asimba war from Gluu or it can downloaded from [Asimba](http://sourceforge.net/projects/asimba/files/release/) repository
+* Get the Asimba from [Asimba](http://sourceforge.net/projects/asimba/files/release/) repository
 * Send the war file in ~/tomcat/webapps/
 * Restart tomcat, it will extract the asimba
-* Get the asimba.conf template from Gluu, if you want to configure in Gluu Server.
 * Generate the keystore for your SAML Proxy Server:
     * Command: `keytool -genkeypair -keyalg RSA -alias "<ALIAS_OF_KEYSTORE>" -keypass <PASSWORD> -keystore <NAME_OF_JKS>.jks -storepass <PASSWORD>`
         * What is your first and last name?: Provide the hostname of Asimba server